Autonomous feedback stabilization of a cavity-coupled spin oscillator

 The collective atom--cavity interaction is the sum of two terms.
 A scalar (spin-independent) dispersive atom--light interaction shifts the cavity resonance frequency proportional to atom number $\Na$.
 With $\Na$ being constant during the few-$\si{\milli\second}$ duration of the spin feedback experiments, it is useful to absorb this static frequency shift into an effective constant pump--cavity detuning $\DeltaSlow \equiv \DeltaPC - \gc \alpha_0 \Na$.
-In addition, a vector (spin-dependent) atom--cavity interaction shifts the resonance frequency of the $\sigma_-$ cavity mode by an amount proportional to the projection $\Fk$ of the collective spin onto the cavity axis (Appendix~A).
+In addition, a vector (spin-dependent) atom--cavity interaction shifts the resonance frequency of the $\sigma_-$ cavity mode by an amount proportional to the spin component $\Fk$ (Appendix~A).

 We now outline how this quantum system autonomously includes the essential elements of a feedback control system.
 In such a control system, a control variable, which represents the state of the plant (the subsystem to be controlled), is measured by a sensor.
 A comparator generates an error signal as the difference of the sensor output and an externally determined set point.
 A controller conditions the error signal and acts on the plant.
 Under proper negative-feedback conditions, the control variable is stabilized unconditionally.